fonzcastellanos/rcoaster/README.md

 ## Description

-- The track model and camera path are generated from using recursive subdivision to evaluate Catmull-Rom splines, each defined by the control points in its corresponding input spline file.
+- The track model and camera path are generated from evaluating Catmull-Rom splines via recursive subdivision.
+    - Each spline is defined by the control points found in the corresponding input spline file.
 - The rails have T-shaped cross sections.
 - The crossties are placed between the rails at a regular distance interval.
 - Textures are mapped to the models for the sky, ground, and crossties.